 Savant Infocomm Limited

 Report on the Standalone Financial Statements

-The Company has provided requisite disclosures in the financialstatements as to holdings as well as dealings in Specified Bank Notes during the periodfrom 8th November 2016 to 30th December 2016.
-Based on audit procedures and relying onthe management representation we report thatthe disclosures are in accordance with booksof account maintained by the Company and asproduced to us by the Managemen Opinion
+Based on audit procedures and relying on the management representation we report thatthe disclosures are in accordance with books of account maintained by the Company and asproduced to us by the Management.

 Report on other Legal and Regulatory Requirements

 1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the "Annexure A" a statement on the matters specified inparagraphs 3 and 4 of the Order to the extent applicable.

 2. As required by Section 143(3) of the Act we report that:

 a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as appears from our examination of those books.

 c) The Balance Sheet Statement of Profit and Loss Statement of changes in equity andCash Flow Statement dealt with by this Report are in agreement with the books of account.